Dark Emu by Bruce Pascoe turns everything you've ever learned about Australian history on its head.

 Dark Emu is, refreshingly, about the great achievements of our First Australians.

-Yes, those achievements were ignored by the British who on the one hand, documented extensive evidence of Aboriginal architecture and agriculture and on the other, stated Aboriginal people were 'hunters and gatherers', and burned down all the First Australians' homes and towns and crops and storehouses of food and fisheries, thereby destroying the evidence of Aboriginal architecture and agriculture.
+The British did their best to destroy those achievements.
+Despite documenting extensive evidence of Aboriginal architecture and agriculture, they stated officially that Aboriginal people were 'hunters and gatherers' and burned down almost all of the First Australians' homes and towns and crops and storehouses of food and fisheries.

 To hear more about pre-colonial Australian agriculture go to: